raniceyue/url-shortener/README.md

 ### Some Reflection
 This implementation of the "sharing" of short links is not very good.
 The implementatin of only shallow deletion of links is also not very good.
 Also, storing the user's links in their browser's `localStorage` would mean if they clear all their browser's data, all their links will be gone.

+Also, every time the user starts the application, the application has to make an API call to get the corresponding long url of every link stored in the browser's `localStorage` which is not good.

 The ideal implementation would be to create some user authentication system to be able to concretely map users to the links they have created, OR to use cookies to remember users and their links.